 4

 Chott el Djerid is a large endorheic salt lake in southern Tunisia, close to the Algerian border.
-Chott el Jerid was some thousand years ago part of the Mediterranean Sea and nowadays it is the largest salt pan of the Sahara Desert.
-‘Chott’ is the word used in Tunisia for lakes that stays dry through the hot season, but which has some water in the winter.
-At times parts of the lake appear in various shades of white, green and purple.
-In summer Chott el Jerid is entirely dried up and numerous fata morganas occur.
+Chott el Jerid was some thousand years ago part of the Mediterranean Sea.
+Unlike the Bonneville Salt Flats, Chott el Djerid is huge.
+With an estimated surface area of 6,000 sq km (2,317 sq mi), it’s the largest salt pan of the Sahara Desert.
+“Chott” is the word used in Tunisia for lakes that stays dry through the hot season, but which have some water in the winter.

 Salar de Arizaro, Argentina